lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 vertex in $V(\mathcal{D})$, so finding all patterns will require iterating over all choices of $v$.
-The pattern embeddings are constructed over iterations of step 2: each iteration can be seen as one step of the pattern matcher---for instance as presented in {{% reflink "chap:matching" %}}---extending the pattern embeddings that can be extended and discarding those that cannot.
+The pattern embeddings are constructed over iterations of step 2: each iteration can be seen as one step of the pattern matcher---for instance, as presented in {{% reflink "chap:matching" %}}---extending the pattern embeddings that can be extended and discarding those that cannot.
 If all possible pattern embeddings have been discarded, then matching can be aborted for that $Pin$ set.

 How step 3 should be implemented depends on the types of graphs and patterns that are matched on.
-It is particularly simple in the case of minIR graphs with only linear values, i.e. hypergraphs with hyperedges that have directed, ordered endpoints and vertices that are incident to exactly one incoming and one outgoing edge.
-In that case, $v$ can always be chosen in such way as to ensure progress on the next iteration of step 2, i.e. the domain of definition of at least one partial pattern embedding $P \hookrightarrow G(Pin)$ will be extended by one vertex.
+It is straightforward in the case of minIR graphs with only linear values, i.e. hypergraphs with hyperedges that have directed, ordered endpoints and vertices that are incident to exactly one incoming and one outgoing edge.
+In that case, $v$ can always be chosen in such a way as to ensure progress on the next iteration of step 2, i.e. the domain of definition of at least one partial pattern embedding $P \hookrightarrow G(Pin)$ will be extended by one vertex.
 The info box below explains this case in more detail.